 G. densiflora was listed for the rare plant register as an expected current plant, particularly having regard to Francis Rose's belief that he had found it in considerable quantity in East Kent (pers. comm.), although his manuscript Flora of Kent, drafted earlier, treated it as probably extinct.
 It appears that a site which he had in mind was at Park Gate, and this was investigated by Alfred Gay in 2013, consulting with Richard Bateman.
 He found many robust plants with characters consistent with G. densiflora, such as the number of flowers on the inflorescence (often 80 to 100), the shape of the labellum (noticeably wider than long, with large lateral lobes), the long inrolled lateral sepals, and presence of several bracteoidal leaves.
-However, there were inconsistent characters as well: the flowers of G. densiflora might have been expected to have been darker with paler centres and with shorter spurs (Richard Bateman, pers. comm.), and the flowering period of G. densiflora is often regarded as being later than the early to mid-June peak exhibited by this colony in 2013 (coincident with the flowering of neighbouring G. conopsea s.s.34).
-In terms of habitat, the location did not correspond to the north-facing downland of Sussex, which Francis Rose regarded as a habitat for G. densiflora 'in many ways 'a different world' ecologically'35 from chalk downland receiving direct sunlight.
+However, there were inconsistent characters as well: the flowers of G. densiflora might have been expected to have been darker with paler centres and with shorter spurs (Richard Bateman, pers. comm.), and the flowering period of G. densiflora is often regarded as being later than the early to mid-June peak exhibited by this colony in 2013 (coincident with the flowering of neighbouring G. conopsea s.s.29).
+In terms of habitat, the location did not correspond to the north-facing downland of Sussex, which Francis Rose regarded as a habitat for G. densiflora 'in many ways 'a different world' ecologically'30 from chalk downland receiving direct sunlight.
 The Park Gate colony grows on warm, thin, dry soils in a south-facing chalk pit.
 The flower odour was perceived as being sweet and faintly sickly, although Francis Rose apparently considered that the odour for this colony was that characteristic of G. densiflora (spicy to carnation-like).
 It appears that this colony is, overall, not a clear candidate to be G. densiflora.
 Richard Bateman also referred to similar plants at Crundale Down which could not be clearly assigned to G. densiflora on morphological grounds.
 Alfred Gay's observations in 2013 show that other similar robust, many flowered, broad-lipped plants are present at several other Kent sites (including at Lydden NNR, Elmsted and Cheriton Hill at Folkestone) all growing amongst normal G. conopsea s.s. and in its typical habitat.
 The Park Gate population was also assessed by David Johnson on 5 June 2014, when the plants were in full flower.
 On the basis of this early flowering and the flower colour being not as deep nor the lip as broad as might be expected, he also was not satisfied that the population was G. densiflora, although plants were somewhat different in stature and colour intensity from G. conopsea s.s. elsewhere in the reserve.

 Potentially better candidates for G. densiflora were encountered by Alfred Gay on the eastern arm of the Kneading Trough at Wye which appeared to have a more pleasant (less sickly, albeit not noted as clove-like) fragrance and which were in flower quite late in the season (July 10th 2013).
 Aside from the flowering time and fragrance, the flowers were also a deeper pink than usual but with a paler centre, providing a better match for G. densiflora.
-The inflorescences did not have quite as many flowers as the Park Gate plants (60-70 at most), but the labella on some were just as wide (7mm) and curiously were often slightly turned up at the edges.
-They were also growing within a much larger population of normal G. conopsea s.s. which had almost entirely gone over, so that there would be a genetic isolating effect of flowering times; but there is a question
+The inflorescences did not have quite as many flowers as the Park Gate plants (60-70).